home-assistant/home-assistant.io/source/_integrations/knx.markdown

 The `knx fan` integration is used to control KNX fans.
 Following control types are supported:

 - Percentage controlled: Fans which set the percentage directly from 0-100%.
 - Step controlled: Fans which have a fixed amount of steps to set.
 The integration will convert percentage to step automatically.
 The `max_step` attribute is set to the amount of steps of the fan, not counting the `off`-step.
-Example: A knx fan supports the steps 0-3, therefore  `max_step` attribute has to be set to `3`.
+Example: A fan supports the steps 0 to 3.
+To use this fan the `max_step` attribute has to be set to `3`.
 The integration will convert the percentage `66 %` to the step `2` when sending data to KNX.

 To use your KNX fan in your installation, add the following lines to your top level [KNX Integration](/integrations/knx) configuration key in `configuration.yaml`: